Startups made easy. Sorted.

 • If the employee exercises their options at the pre-agreed market value (AMV) with HMRC, they won’t need to pay Income Tax or NIC on exercise either

-• If the employee has held their options or shares for at least two years before they sell them, the Capital Gains Tax they pay on sale will be reduced from 20% to 10%
+• If the employee has held their options or shares for at least two years before they sell them, the Capital Gains Tax they pay on sale will usually be reduced from 20% to 10%

 Let’s take a closer look at the tax implications of EMI options for employees on exercise and sale.